benaston/GitCheatSheet/readme.md

 Pull has a --no-ff option to force a merge commit.
 Merge commits are not created by default when it can be fast-forwarded.

-git apply --ignore-space-change --ignore-whitespace patch.diff
+git apply --ignore-space-change --ignore-whitespace --reject patch.diff

 killall on windows